-As the garnet is forming under high pressures and temperature, its crystallization, lattice structure, and internal zoning of the crystal are affected, and this, in turn, tells scientists about the forces involved in metamorphic action.
-As if that were not enough, garnets may also tell scientists how long ago the rock formed through any trace of led-uranium it may contain.
-These are all examples of the wonder of the science of mineralogy!
+As the garnet is forming under high pressures and temperature, its crystallization, lattice structure, and internal crystal zoning are affected.
+This tells scientists about the forces involved in metamorphic action.
+Garnets may also tell scientists how long ago the rock formed through any trace of lead-uranium it may contain.

 By comparison, the almandine garnet deposits in upper New York State at Gore Mountain eclipse the size and quality of the Connecticut deposit.
 The New York garnets are often gemmy and can be used in jewelry.

 Discovery of Tsavorite

 Another recent exciting garnet find is that of spessartine garnets, named for Spessart, Bavaria, where they were first found in quantity.

 Under the right light, some crystals will show a change of color.
 Most form in metamorphic rock and skarms, but a recent amazing discovery was made of red spessartine crystals on aquamarine crystals in a gem pegmatite in Pakistan.